- slide 1 of 3

-Weeks before the event took place; the Plain Dealer housed many advertisements for the purchase of candy.
+Weeks before the event took place, the Plain Dealer ran many advertisements for the purchase of candy.
 Advertisements boasted such claims as the Sweetest Day in the Year should represent the giving away of candy to everyone in the family and to your sweetheart, as well.
-It was even called “Everybody’s happy day.”
+It was even called “Everybody’s Happy Day."
 Marketing strategy had begun for the holiday, as it does for every celebrated holiday in the United States.

 In 1922, more advertisements hit the newsstands as inserts in various newspapers.
 Articles about Sweetest Day bringing joy to the city’s orphans with the Woman’s club in the area passing out candy to the less fortunate children were featured.